tcdl/msb-app/README.md

-# msb-api
+# msb-app
-A service that exposes http2bus endpoints for a single application
+A service control center for a single application